SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/use-local-collect-shipment-service.md

   >
   > *
   >
   > *The file will have a naming convention of RMPUDOyyyymmdd.csv and will be in csv format with comma delimiters.
-To learn more about the structure of the file refer to the PUDO file structure.*
+To learn more about the structure of the file refer to the<a href="https://docs.google.com/spreadsheets/d/1M86m55PXHYYoR97QIXCddtuqc80321CPKENqeKZ1y3I/edit?gid=128980765#gid=128980765" target="_blank" rel="noopener noreferrer"> PUDO file structure.</a>*
 </Accordion>

 <Accordion title="Create shipment using local collect enhancement">